margotbligh/sugarMassesPredict/README.md

 # sugarMassesPredict
-Command line executable tool to calculate all possible glycan molecules and the m/z values of their ions given a set up input parameters.
+command line tool to calculate all possible glycan molecules and the *m/z* values of their ions given a set of input parameters

 # dependencies
 * pandas